The Side Gig (everything you need to start earning on the side)

 Two points that are important here:

 1. Your job does NOT have to be the source of inspiration for freelancing.
 If you’re a project manager by day, you can be a creative writer on the side.
 Both share similar skills, anyway!
 You have to be organized, create structure out of chaos, and focus on delivering on time, every time.
 Now you see why turning your hobbies into income isn’t some cookie-cutter formula.
-Because if a project manager can earn $1,000 on the side being a creative writer, what could you do?
+Because if a project manager can earn $1,000 on the side of being a creative writer, what could you do?
 Suddenly, it’s overwhelming.

 Don’t simply say, “I’m a process engineer!
 Nobody hires freelance process engineers.
 I give up!”